Inv. Nr. | #19.001 |

 Comes with fitted signed and sealed wooden box and silk pouch.

-Order of the Sacred Treasure (4th class) in 1982.
+in 1981, the Order of the Sacred Treasure (4th class) in 1982, and many others.

-Cultural Property) in 1987, third in line after Kaneshige Tōyō and Fujiwara Kei.
+Property) in 1987, third in line after Kaneshige Tōyō and Fujiwara Kei.

 Signed underneath with his potter mark.
-Comes with fitted wooden box that is inscribed: Bizen katashiki chaire 備前肩衝茶入 ('Tea Caddy with Distinct Shoulders'), and signed: Tōshū-zō 陶秀造 ('Made by Tōshū').
+Comes with fitted wooden box that is inscribed: Bizen katashiki chaire 備前肩衝茶入 ("Tea caddy with distinct shoulders"), and signed: Tōshū-zō 陶秀造 ("Made by Tōshū").